 and Check Interval when getting the time fails settings to use the same fixed period; we recommend a setting of every 1 minute.
 Do not set these

 values lower than every 30 seconds when using PTP.
 Although these settings do not control PTP synchronization rates, they do affect

 sample collection and control how often Domain Time synchronizes if falling back to DT2 or NTP, and also how often it records sync

 status in the text logs and performs other alerting functions.
 Too short of a period may not allow PTP enough time to collect valid samples.

 Note: PTP does not begin synchronizing immediately when starting.
 It must listen to the network to detect the master clock, and must then calibrate to it before usable time samples are available to the Domain Time II clock management algorithms.

 This means that for a period after startup, or if PTP sync is lost, Domain Time II will not be able to use PTP as a time source.
 Having a backup NTP or DT2 time source ensures the system has a good source of time in the interim.
 Also,

-PTP can take a fairly long time to correct large variances, so having a fallback server at startup avoids having a long training period for PTP to bring the clock into conformance.
+PTP can take a fairly long time to correct large variances, so having a fallback server avoids having a long training period for PTP to bring the clock into conformance.